-We are a diverse community of internationally recognized faculty and graduate programs in literacy acquisition, sociocultural theory, Indigenous education, heritage-language revitalization, the study of households and community settings, and children’s and adolescent literatures and literacy with TTE’s teacher certification programs and internationally recognized faculty and graduate programs in science and mathematics education, environmental learning and sustainability, curriculum theory, classroom organization and management, and teacher education and development.
+We are a diverse community of internationally recognized faculty with a commitment to equity, access, and social justice.
+Our programs include literacy acquisition, sociocultural theory, Indigenous education, heritage-language revitalization, the study of households and community settings, children’s and adolescent literatures and literacy, science and mathematics education, environmental learning and sustainability, curriculum theory, classroom organization and management, and teacher education and development.

-Graduate programs in TLS include degrees in Language, Reading & Culture (M.A., ED.S, ED.D, Ph.D.) and TTE (M.A., M.Ed., Ph.D.).
-The LRC graduate programs revolve around the study of the teaching and learning of literacy and biliteracy in the educational context of cultural and linguistic diversity.
-The TTE graduate programs focus on a wide variety of aspects of teaching and learning, including teacher preparation and development, curriculum theory and policy, and subject-specific content such as mathematics and science.
+These include degrees in Language, Reading & Culture (M.A.), Teaching & Teacher Education (M.A., M.Ed.), and Teaching, Learning & Sociocultural Studies (Ph.D.).
+The LRC master's program revolves around the study of the teaching and learning of literacy and biliteracy in the educational context of cultural and linguistic diversity.
+Read our related program position statements.
+The TTE master's programs focus on a wide variety of aspects of teaching and learning, including teacher preparation and development, curriculum theory and policy, and subject-specific content such as mathematics and science.